fatdude/page_engine/README.markdown

 Generates a set of links that represent the current page and it's ancestors

 	page_title

 	page_js

 	page_css

 	page_meta_keywords

 	page_meta_description

 	page_snippet snippet name

 Renders the named snippet

+## Rails engine

+Since this was built using the rails 3.1 plugin generator you can test the gem using the dummy application which can be found under spec/dummy.